 Nambata Castle Garden

 The garden is particularly beautiful in May when you can see water lilies and June through July when you can see lotus flowers.
 If you are looking for somewhere quiet to see / photograph water lilies or lotus that is relatively close to Tokyo, this might be a suitable spot for you.
 There is also a small display of iris that you can see in early June.
 If you are visiting in early June, you can also see iris nearby (7 minute drive) at Sesearagi Iris Garden in Yamazaki Park.

 The park also hosts a number of events during the year, including, for example, a Dolls’ Festival display in spring.
 You will find more information about that below the musket shooting festival information.
 Between mid April and mid May you can see “koinobori” carp streamers flying in the courtyard and Kabuto samurai dolls displayed in the period house.
-In summer there is a Samurai Musket Shooting Festival in summer.
+In summer there is a Samurai Musket Shooting Festival.
 Below a version of the original account of visiting the musket shooting festival written on this blog in 2008: